1961 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 2. 1961 DDO FS-101 Errors

-This variety occurs across all proof formats, making it collectible in regular Proof (PR), Cameo (CAM), and Deep Cameo (DCAM) designations.
-The doubling is most pronounced on high-grade proof examples where the frosted surfaces enhance the visibility of the die doubling.
-DCAM examples command the highest premiums due to their superior visual contrast and the dramatic way the doubled elements appear against the mirror fields.
+This variety exists across all three proof formats — regular Proof (PR), Cameo (CAM), and Deep Cameo (DCAM) — making it collectible in multiple designations.
+The doubling is most pronounced on high-grade proof examples, where the frosted surfaces enhance visibility of the die doubling.
+DCAM examples command the highest premiums due to their superior contrast and the way the doubled elements appear dramatically against mirror fields.

 1961 Proof DDO FS-101 Price/Grade Chart